-Morocco - Sustainable and economically viable agriculture practices gas emissions by
+Morocco - Sustainable and economically viable agriculture practices government to reduce greenhouse gas emissions by 42% by 2030.

 In 2023, SAI Morocco effectively and efficiently used the national greenhouse gas inventory system to conduct an exhaustive comparison between the expected emissions forecasts and actual emissions from agriculture practices.